 2020 has been an unprecedented year in more ways than one.
 While we had never experienced a virus hold the world hostage and bring economies to a standstill, with lockdown in most countries, working from home became the ‘new normal’ this year.
 While conceptually, working from home seems like a good idea since you don’t have to navigate heavy traffic and beat the morning rush, it has certain disadvantages too.
 Most professionals are finding it hard to strike the coveted work-life balance from home and uncertainty about the future of the economy and their jobs are not helping them settle in either.
-While organizations have tried creating virtual teams to streamline the work-from-home process to some extent, people in the team management roles are facing a unique roadblock – managing virtual teams.
+While organizations have tried creating virtual teams to streamline the work-from-home process to some extent, people in the team management roles are facing a unique roadblock – How to manage virtual teams.

 Create a Professional Working Environment